bbsBayes/bbsBayes/README.md

 bbs_data <- fetch_bbs_data()
 ```

-Alternatively, use the sample data provided with the package, which provides full species data for Pine Grosbeak, Wood Thrush, and King Rail.
+Alternatively, use the sample data provided with the package, which provides full species data for Wood Thrush.

 ```r
 bbs_sample <- fetch_sample_data()